-$(i\)\ The work is in a trade or craft in which you were employed at any time under Program C;$

-(ii) The work is in any industry in which you were accruing benefits under Program C at the time of your Normal Retirement Age or early retirement; and

-(iii) The work is in any state in which contributions were made or required to be made to Program C at the time of your Normal Retirement Age or early retirement.

-Disqualifying Employment will NOT include:
+- (i) within the geographical area defined by Nassau and Suffolk Counties, whether or not for a Contributing Employer; - (ii) for a Contributing Employer, regardless of location, but not outside the jurisdiction of the Union; or - (iii) for an employer that previously was a Contributing Employer, or in a building for which any employer previously made contributions, but not outside the jurisdiction of the Union.

+Disqualifying Employment for a Participant who was a participant in the Window Cleaners' Union Local No. 2 Pension Plan before July 1, 2008 is limited to employment or self-employment as a window cleaner before Normal Retirement Age, or employment or self-employment for more than 39 hours per month as a window cleaner within the jurisdiction of the Union after Normal Retirement Age.

+The following employment is not considered Disqualifying Employment:

-- 1. Work for which contributions are required to be made to Program A or Program B of the Plan; and - 2.
-Work for any employer for any month after you Retire in which your pension benefits payable under Program C is less than \$200. - Domestic Partner means a person of the same gender as you who has lived with you in a close, exclusive and committed relationship continuously for at least one year as of your Annuity Starting Date, if you meet at least one of the following requirements: - Provide a marriage certificate from any state in the U.S. or province in Canada where same-gender marriages are valid, or - If same-gender marriages are not available in the jurisdiction where you live, provide a civil union certificate from a state in the U.S. or a province in Canada where same-gender civil unions are valid, or - If neither same-gender marriage nor civil union is available in the jurisdiction where you live, provide affidavits attesting to your relationship, plus a Domestic Partner registration under state or local law (if permitted where you live), and proof of financial interdependence satisfactory to the Board.
+- (i) window cleaning work by an individual who was a Participant on June 30, 2008; - (ii) work for which contributions are required to be made to the Fund for benefits under Program C.

+Domestic Partner means a person of the same gender as you who has lived with you in a close, exclusive and committed relationship continuously for at least one year as of your Annuity Starting Date if you meet at least one of the following requirements:

+- Provide a marriage certificate from any state in the U.S. or province in Canada where same-gender marriages are valid, or - If same-gender marriages are not available in the jurisdiction where you live, provide a civil union certificate from a state in the U.S. or a province in Canada where same-gender civil unions are valid, or

+If neither same-gender marriage nor civil union is available in the jurisdiction where you live, provide affidavits attesting to your relationship, plus a domestic partner registration under state or local law (if permitted where you live), and proof of financial interdependence satisfactory to the Board.

-Your Domestic Partner will not qualify as a Domestic Partner if:
+Your domestic partner will not qualify as a Domestic Partner if: